Family Affairs: New direction

 Immediately, the show's theme tune and opening titles were revamped to reflect the serial's new direction.
 They now deployed flashes of a tube journey to Charnham Station, linking Charnham with the city of London.
-Over this, shots of the new characters introduced over preceding weeks were shown.
+Over this, shots of the remaining and newly introduced characters shown.

 Roy suffered emotional trauma after the loss of Melanie, kidnapping Claire Callan and threatening to kill her.
 After her rescue, she left Charnham and Roy recovered.

 Maria Starr announced her pregnancy, while refusing to let Dudley/Serge anywhere near her or to even share the same bed for many months.
 She was actually faking the pregnancy and wearing a cushion under her dress.
 Disguised by a dark wig, Maria stole a baby from a maternity hospital and brought it home, attempting to pass it off as her own child.
 The truth quickly came out and the baby returned to its real parents, who chose to not press charges.

 Pamela defended new client Simon Thornton (Valentine Pelka), who was accused of rape.
 She was convinced of his innocence so didn't fully investigate his background, but later learned he had kept vital facts about previous convictions from her.
 Realising he was guilty, Pamela dropped the case and resigned from her job, but Simon started stalking her.
 Pamela accidentally killed Simon with an iron during a confrontation at his home.
 Fearing her claims of self-defence would not be believed, she enlisted Sadie's help to bury Simon's body on Charnham Common.
 Racked with guilt for several months, Pamela and Sadie exhibited strange behaviour which puzzled Nick, who had proposed to Pamela during this time.

 Nick and Pamela were married at The Lock.
 The marriage was short-lived, as Simon's body was found and Pamela was arrested and imprisoned for murder.
 Pamela took full blame and insisted Sadie had not assisted, ensuring Sadie's freedom.
 Nick left town shortly afterwards.

 Benjie McHugh began a love affair with his married teacher Maggie Roswell (Robyn Moore), and eventually went on the run together with Maggie's two sons.
 Maggie was killed in a car accident while fleeing from her husband.